Rady School of Management

 Research AreasInternational Finance

-Michael Melvin’s research in investments and international finance focuses on real issues facing global investors.
-He has published research in topics including exchange rates, currency investing, and international equity markets.
-His current research is focused on currency carry trades and transaction costs and exchange rate models.
+Michael Melvin is Executive Director of the Master of Finance program and also serves as Executive Director of the Pacific Center for Asset Management.
+His research in investments and international finance focuses on issues facing global investors.
+He has published research on topics including exchange rates, currency investing, and international equity markets.
+His current research is focused on the microstructure of the foreign exchange market and exchange rate models.

 Melvin’s most recent teaching position was at the UC Berkeley Haas School of Business.
-He has had past teaching positions at UCLA, UC San Diego, Arizona State University and Northwestern University.
-In addition to his academic achievements, Melvin is an accomplished industry researcher.
+He has had past teaching positions at UCLA, Arizona State University and Northwestern University.
+He has been a visiting scholar at the Federal Reserve Board, the International Monetary Fund, the Bank for International Settlements, and the Universities of Munich, Frankfurt, and Osnabrueck.
+In addition to his academic research, Melvin is an accomplished industry researcher.
 Before joining the Rady School, he was Managing Director and Senior Research Advisor in Multi-Asset Strategies at BlackRock.
 Prior to that he was head of Currency and Fixed Income Research in the Global Market Strategies Group at BlackRock and Barclays Global Investors.

-“When Carry Goes Bad: the magnitude, causes, and duration of currency carry unwinds,” Financial Analysts Journal, forthcoming (with D. Shand).
+“When Carry Goes Bad: the magnitude, causes, and duration of currency carry unwinds,” Financial Analysts Journal, January 2017 (with D. Shand).

 “Equity Hedging and Exchange Rates at the London 4pm Fix,” Journal of Financial Markets, January 2015 (with J. Prins).